jonikorpi/kausi/PRIVACY_POLICY.md

 Kausi receives your email address and password when you sign up for or sign in to the site.
 They are not stored by Kausi, but are passed on to the [Firebase](http://firebase.google.com/) authentication system.

 Similarly, whenever you create a text entry in Kausi that text is submitted to the Firebase Realtime Database, where it is stored in plain text.
+Firebase encrypts this plain text on their servers.

 ## What the data is used for